F5Networks/f5-openstack-hot/experimental/templates/solutions/autoscale/ltm/README.md

 ### Help
 While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
 F5 Networks does not offer technical support for templates in the experimental directory.
 For supported templates, see the templates in the **supported** directory.

+**Community Support**
-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 Cloud templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 OpenStack Heat Orchestration templates.
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
+This slack channel community support should **not** be considered a substitute for F5 Technical Support.

 ## Launching Stacks